jbodika/CART210-glossary/glossary.md

 To make your contributions and suggest changes, follow the instructions in the repository's [README](https://github.com/concordia-dcart/CART210-glossary/blob/main/README.md) file.

 ---
+### Affordance (affordances)

+A possibility or set of possibilities for interaction and the effectuation of change given the current state of a system.
+The visible field of possibility.
+Some examples include the possible moves a given chess piece can perform given the rules that govern it and the game-state of the board, and the navigation buttons available on a digital interface.

+The term also refers to one of Don Norman's principles of design and interaction:

+“Affordances: The perceived and actual properties of the thing, primarily those fundamental properties that determine just how the thing could possibly be used.”[^NormanD2013]

+[^NormanD2013]: Norman, D. (2013).
+The Design of Everyday Things: Revised and Expanded Edition.
+New York, NY: Basic Books.

 ## Agency

 Agency seems to have two meanings.
 On one hand, it refers simply to an organized body of people working for or under a larger form of institution, such as a governmental or political institution.
 On the other hand is a meaning deep rooted in philosophy and anthropology.
 Laura Ahearn in the Journal of Linguistic Anthropology explains that;